Table of Contents

 Douching

-Douching can both eliminate too much “good” bacteria in the vagina and lead to inflammation which can increase your risk for BV. -
+Douching can eliminate too much “good” bacteria in the vagina and lead to inflammation which can increase your risk for BV. -

 Restricting airflow to the vaginal area